-If you’d prefer a smart display that has a screen and lets you make video calls, see song lyrics, and watch your security camera and video doorbell feeds, theis a great option because at a retail price of $80, it’s even more affordable than a regular Echo speaker.
+If you’d prefer a smart display that has a screen and lets you make video calls, see song lyrics, and watch your security camera and video doorbell feeds, theis a great option because it’s even more affordable than a regular Echo speaker.
 The Show 5 is a compact display, though, and if you’re looking for a larger screen, the upcoming may be a better option.
 Featuring a rotating base that adapts to your movements, Amazon’s latest Show is designed to follow and respond to your face and body, keeping you in frame during video calls.

 On the other hand, maybe you’d rather go with a smart speaker not associated with Amazon, but love the easy-to-move design of the Echo Dot.
-In that case, look no further than the streamlined Google Assistant, which is in many ways smarter than Alexa.
+In that case, look no further than the streamlined Google Assistant, which, in many ways, is smarter than Alexa.
 The multilingual assistant can control your smart devices, create a shopping list, answer questions, and much more.
 Plus, it connects to oodles of smart home devices for voice control.
-However, Alexa is compatible with more smart devices.
-If you want a Google Assistant-powered smart display, we really like the .
-It has a 10-inch display, gesture control, built-in security features, and it even has a built-in Nest Cam..
-The Nest Mini has an eco-friendly design, and it comes in chalk, charcoal, a bright coral color, or a bright blue color.
-Similar in size and shape to the Echo Dot, the Nest Mini 2 is powered by
+However, Alexa is compatible with more smart devices..
+The Nest Mini (2nd Gen) has an eco-friendly design, and it comes in chalk, charcoal, a bright coral color, or a bright blue color.
+Similar in size and shape to the Echo Dot (3rd Gen), the Nest Mini 2 is powered by